Attempted assassination of Rómulo Betancourt

 On 24 June 1960, Venezuelan President Rómulo Betancourt was wounded in an assassination attempt allegedly ordered by the Dominican dictator Rafael Leónidas Trujillo.

 The assassination attempt gained worldwide coverage and would boost Betancourt's image in both Venezuela and the greater Latin community in South America.
-While there was no definitive link to Trujillo, the failed attempt would be a major blow to his reputation and to relations between the Dominican Republic the USA, with the latter effectively cutting ties with the dictator by the end of the year.
+While there was no definitive link to Trujillo, the failed attempt would be a major blow to his reputation and to relations between the Dominican Republic and the USA, with the latter effectively cutting ties with the dictator by the end of the year.

 Background

 Betancourt had denounced Rafael Trujillo's dictatorship in the Dominican Republic.
 In turn, Trujillo had developed an obsessive personal hatred of Betancourt and supported many plots by Venezuelan exiles to overthrow him.
 The Venezuelan government took its case against Trujillo to the Organization of American States, turning to diplomacy first over armed response to resolve the political conflict.
 This infuriated Trujillo, who ordered his foreign agents to assassinate Betancourt in Caracas.